heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {Describe the process and share instructions for creating and submitting pull requests.}

+### Editing and creating documents

+{Specify what you need contributors to know and use to edit and create documents; this can include listing items, such as Markdown, HTML, JSON, etc.}

 ### Approvals and rejections

 {Detail the approval process and share critiera for when a documentation update or new document would be rejected.}